 Salisbury, NC Police partnered with Drs.
 Santos in 2017 to implement Stratified Policing.
 Chief Stokes discusses their crime reduction over the last several and the role of Stratified Policing in his agency.

 Drs.
-Roberto and Rachel Santos have partnered with the Putnam County, FL Sheriff's Office to implement Stratified Policing.
+Roberto and Rachel Santos continue their partnership with the Putnam County, FL Sheriff's Office to implement Stratified Policing.
 They are pictured here with Colonel Joseph Wells and Sheriff "Gator" DeLoach.
-See the Police Practice-Based Research page for more information about this project.

 Drs.
 Roberto (pictured above) and Rachel (pictured below) Santos recently conducted training for all ranks at the Matthews, NC Police Department as part of a comprehensive implementation of Stratified Policing in the department.